kzbigboss/2025-01-porscheroadtrip-mvp/log/progress.md

+# 2024-12-31T16:55:22

+Moved the credentials out of `.porscheconnect.cfg` and into various environment variables.
+Was successfully polling data.
+Moved the execution into a script so I could start adding to it (eg: dump to file, push to S3, ect).

+Starting getting captcha errors.
+I suspect hitting the API enough caused it to start requesting a captcha to be solved.
+Going to take a break and see if the API accepts connections later.

 # 2024-12-31T13:19:15

 Got the first pass of a functional container.
 Current problem is when I add the `postCreateCommand` to the config to fire a porschecli.
 I'm using file `.porscheconnect.cfg` to host the email/password necessary to reach Porsche Connect.
 I also need to provide a path to a session file where it stores auth tokens.
 If I manually enter the container and run the command, I'll see it create a session file and commands are successful.
 When I push the command into `postCreateCommand`, the session file isn't created and the command times out.